Last updated on April 26th, 2023 at 12:46 am

-The Katana has been described by some as the ‘one shoe wonder’ and is easily one of the most versatile shoes in the whole La Sportiva range, if not the entire climbing shoe market.
+The Katana has been described by some as the ‘one shoe wonder’ and is certainly one of the most versatile shoes in the whole La Sportiva range, if not the entire shoe market.

-Other standout features include 4mm of Virbam Xs Edge rubber, The Katana also uses La Sportiva’s P3 platform to ensure that they keep their shape throughout their life.
+The Katana uses 4mm of Vibram XS Edge rubber, so it’s a really durable climbing shoe.
+The shoe also uses La Sportiva’s P3 platform to ensure that they keep their shape throughout their life.

-For women: In 2018, La Sportiva released a whole bunch of their most popular lines in styles especially designed for women.
-The reason for this is because women’s feet tend to be lower volume (higher arches, less wide) than men’s feet.
-Find the Women’s Katana’s here.
+For women: In 2018, La Sportiva released a whole range of its most popular lines in styles specially designed for women.
+The reason for this is that women’s feet tend to be lower volume (higher arches, less wide) than men’s feet.
+You can find the Women’s Katana here.